National Infrastructure Commission: Secretariat

-The commissioners are supported by about 40 people who work in the secretariat, made up of civil servants, including economists and policy generalists, as well as secondees from industry.
+The commissioners were supported by about 40 people who worked in the secretariat, made up of civil servants, including economists and policy generalists, as well as secondees from industry.

 Activities

 National Infrastructure Assessment

-One of the NIC's main tasks is to undertake a national infrastructure assessment each parliament, making recommendations to the Government and then hold the Government to account on implementation.
-The National Infrastructure Assessment was published in July 2018.
-The Assessment looks at the UK’s future economic infrastructure needs up to 2050 and makes recommendations for how to deliver new transport, low carbon energy and digital networks, how to recycle more and waste less, and how future infrastructure should be paid for.
-It aims to ensure the UK is prepared for the technological advances that will change how the country operates.
+One of the NIC's main tasks was to undertake a national infrastructure assessment each parliament, making recommendations to the Government and then hold the Government to account on implementation.
+The Assessment looked at the UK’s future economic infrastructure needs up to 2050 and made recommendations for how to deliver new transport, low carbon energy and digital networks, how to recycle more and waste less, and how future infrastructure should be paid for.
+It aimed to ensure the UK is prepared for the technological advances that will change how the country operates.
+The first National Infrastructure Assessment was published in July 2018, and the second was published in October 2023.

 Studies and reports

-The commission has published reports on infrastructure in the UK as well as recommendations for its improvement.
+The commission published reports on infrastructure in the UK as well as recommendations for its improvement.